Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

         To configure Parsl for the high-performance computing environment of your choice, refer to the executor [Configuration](https://parsl.readthedocs.io/en/stable/userguide/configuring.html) page in the Parsl documentation.

-    For [Perlmutter at NERSC](https://docs.nersc.gov/systems/perlmutter/), example [`HighThroughputExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html#parsl.executors.HighThroughputExecutor) configurations can be found in the [NERSC Documentation](https://docs.nersc.gov/jobs/workflow/parsl/).
-A simple one is reproduced below that allows for job submission from the login node.
+    An example [`HighThroughputExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html#parsl.executors.HighThroughputExecutor) that will orchestra jobs from the login node of NERSC's Perlmutter machine is shown here for reference.
 This example will create a single Slurm job that will run one job at a time on a single node and is good for testing out some of the examples above.

     ```python
     import parsl